J. White Did It

-Anthony Jermaine White (born December 17, 1984), known professionally as J. White Did It or simply J. White, is an American record producer, songwriter, and DJ from Leavenworth, Kansas.
-He is best known for producing Cardi B's chart-topping singles, "Bodak Yellow" (2017) and "I Like It" (2018).
-Additionally, J. White produced "Savage" by Megan Thee Stallion featuring Beyoncé, which also hit number-one on the Billboard Hot 100, as well as "A Lot" by 21 Savage featuring J. Cole, which reached number 12 on the Hot 100 and won the Grammy Award for Best Rap Song.
+Anthony Jermaine White (born December 17, 1984), known professionally as J. White Did It, is an American record producer, songwriter, and DJ from Blytheville, Arkansas.
+White has produced three Billboard Hot 100-number one singles: "Bodak Yellow" (2017) and "I Like It" (2018) both for Cardi B, as well as "Savage Remix" (2020) for Megan Thee Stallion.
+The latter won a Grammy Award, along with his 2018 production, "A Lot" by 21 Savage.

 Early life

 White was born on December 17, 1984, in Blytheville, Arkansas.
 He grew up in the cities of Kansas City and Leavenworth in Kansas.
 His father was a church singer and played guitar, his mother was also a church singer, his grandmother and uncle played drums.
 "At 15, I knew I couldn't play football.
 I was like, 'Oh, I'm not that good.
 I'm not that tall.
 I'm fast, but I'm not that fast.
 Really skinny,'" he said.
 He started making beats at the age of 16.
 At age 17, his uncle brought him his first keyboard, "Honestly, I thought when I got that keyboard that I was gonna be rich the next year.
 It's fixing to be a breeze.
 Literally, it wasn't."
 He graduated from Leavenworth High School.